How to book

 Communication in camp

-Wi-Fi is available in most of the tents; a Vsat system, it is a slow connection with limited bandwidth.
+Wi-Fi is available near the office; a Vsat system, it is a slow connection with limited bandwidth.
 There is no mobile phone network.

 Kitich Camp is in an area if minimal malaria risk, and situated over 4000ft altitude can be considered malaria free.
 Tents are sealed with netting in the evening.

 Although a long standing safari tradition, staff tips are at guest’s discretion.
-Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, so that even those behind the scenes receive acknowledgement of a job well done.
+Tips for the lodge staff are collected at a central tip box, then distributed evenly to all staff members, including guides, so that even those behind the scenes receive acknowledgement of a job well done.
 A recommended amount is US$ 5-10 per guest per night.
-Guides are tipped separately and directly (same recommendation of US$5-10 per guest per day).

 Power in camp